python/cpython/Doc/library/os.rst

    Return the signal which caused the process to stop.

-   This function should be employed only if :func:`WIFSTOPPED` returned true.
+   This function should be employed only if :func:`WIFSTOPPED` is true.

    .. availability:: Unix.